What is a complaint?

-There is a separate process for making a complaint that a councillor has breached the Code of Conduct.
+There is a separate process for making a complaint about a councillor who has breached the Code of Conduct.
 Information about this process is available from the Complaints about Councillors webpage.

 If you do not have the email address of the relevant officer, please email your complaint to email@example.com

 In the first instance your complaint will be dealt with by a relevant Officer or Service Manager, who will thoroughly investigate the matter.
 If your complaint is fully or partially upheld, you will receive:

 - an explanation of what happened and what the Council is proposing to do ensure that such situations do not arise again

 - an apology for any errors or omissions by the Council

 - where appropriate, the provision of a service to remedy the situation.